-- The safety zone around flare stack shall be decided based on an acceptable radiation level at grade.
+- The safety zone around the flare stack shall be decided based on an acceptable radiation level at grade.
 This zone shall be isolated by means of a fence.

 Design Rules for Maintenance and Equipment Handling

-- Handling facilities shall be limited to the handling of working parts of equipment which require frequent or routine service and which are inaccessible to the handling facilities assumed to be available at the plant.
+- Handling facilities shall be limited to the handling of working parts of equipment that require frequent or routine service and which are inaccessible to the handling facilities assumed to be available at the plant.
 Such facilities shall not be designed to handle heavy parts which normally are unaffected, such as the bedplates of rotating machines, rotating equipment, the bodies of compressors, machinery, frames, etc.

-- Special consideration must be made where major machines are involved (e.g. multi-case compressor trains) where heavy lifts are likely and laydown areas required.
+- Special consideration must be made where major machines are involved (e.g. multi-case compressor trains) where heavy lifts are likely and laydown areas are required.
 Clear passages to workers are also required in such cases.

 Requirements for Paving, Surfacing, and Grading

 Paving shall be provided as shown on the plot plan.
-Walkways to buildings only and the following areas shall be paved subject to client’s discussions, on a contract to contract basis.
+Walkways to buildings only and the following areas shall be paved subject to client’s discussions, on a contract-to-contract basis.

 - The areas around process equipment :